DamasoMagno/Estoquer-api/README.md

   - [ ] Password must be 6 characters or more.
 - [ ] Users cannot make updates to an order if it has been completed.
 - [ ] If the order origin is Customer, the user must fill in the type as Output.
-- [ ] If the payment deadline has passed, the user should see those orders first.
+- [ ] If the payment deadline has passed, the user should see those orders last.

 ## Technologies

 - Node.js
 - Fastify
 - Prisma
-- Supabase
+- PlanetScale
 - Sqlite (Development Database)
 - Zod